halverneus/static-file-server/README.md

 # If assigned, must be a valid port number.
 PORT=8080

+# When set to 'true' the index.html file in the folder will be served.
+And
+# the file list will not be served.
+ALLOW_INDEX=true

-# Automatically serve the index file for a given directory (default).
-If set to
+# Automatically serve the index of file list for a given directory (default).
-# 'false', URLs ending with a '/' will return 'NOT FOUND'.
 SHOW_LISTING=true

 # Folder with the content to serve.